 Authoritarian Leaders, Political & Otherwise

 In our current political/cultural/domestic environments worldwide, we can better understand leaders and dominant partners through the lens of authoritarian leaders and authoritarian personality types.
 Most often, such leaders of groups or movements use coercive control and influence tactics for their own gains -- money and control.
-These leaders have observable narcissistic personality traits and anti-social traits, and through a process of disinformation and group influence, they draw others into their dysfunctional, harmful system, changing basic beliefs (or thought reform) without the majority aware of what is happening.
+These leaders have observable narcissistic personality traits and anti-social (psychopathic/sociopathic) traits, and through a process of disinformation and group influence, they draw others into their dysfunctional, harmful system, changing basic beliefs (or thought reform) without the majority aware of what is happening.
 They usually develop a hierarchy with leaders and those higher up having more control and money.
-Lower in the hierarchy are members who maintain the goals of the leader(s) and are kept unaware of the reality of the situation.
+Lower in the hierarchy are members who maintain the goals of the leader(s) and are kept unaware of the reality of the situation -- the foot soldiers.

 Many critical thinkers and scholars observe that the US is rapidly becoming more influenced by authoritarian leaders and that our democracy is in danger.
 Many write about the cult of personality that has infiltrated our democratic institutions.

 A review of a seminal book on dictators , The Authoritarian Personality (Levinson et.al., 1951) states:

 "Bringing together the findings of psychoanalysis and social science, this book grew out of an urgent commitment to study the origins of anti-Semitism in the aftermath of Hitler's Germany.
 First published in 1951, it was greeted as a monumental study blazing new trails in the investigation of prejudice.
 As offshoots of ethnocentrism, anti-semitism and fascism cast new and dark shadows on the world, the topic again demands study and social action. ' The Authoritarian Personality' remains an important document for our time."
 (Retrieved on Amazon, 9/28/2016).